On the Learnability of Watermarks for Language Models: Experimental setup

-For \logitsbased watermark distillation, we use \LlamaTwoSevenB \citep{touvron2023llama} as both the teacher and student models (the student model is initialized with the teacher model weights).
-We distill using a subset of OpenWebText \citep{Gokaslan2019OpenWeb} for 5,000 steps with a batch size of 64, sequence length of 512 tokens,\footnote{For \KTH we use a batch size of 128 and sequence length of 256 tokens because we use key length 256.} maximal learning rate of 1e-5, and cosine learning rate decay with a linear warmup.
-Full training details are in Appendix \ref{app:logits-based-training-details}.
+For \logitbased watermark distillation, we use \LlamaTwoSevenB \citep{touvron2023llama} as both the teacher and student models (the student model is initialized with the teacher model weights).
+We distill using a subset of OpenWebText \citep{Gokaslan2019OpenWeb} for 5,000 steps with a batch size of 64 sequences, sequence length of 512 tokens,\footnote{For \KTH we use a batch size of 128 and sequence length of 256 tokens since we use key length $m = 256$.} maximal learning rate of 1e-5, and cosine learning rate decay with a linear warmup.
+Full training details are in Appendix~\ref{app:logit-based-training-details}.

-For \sampbased watermark distillation, we use \LlamaTwoSevenB as the teacher model and Pythia 1.4B \citep{pmlr-v202-biderman23a-pythia} as the student model.\footnote{We include additional experiments using \LlamaTwoSevenB as both the teacher and student model for \sampbased watermark distillation in Appendix \ref{app:llama-sampling-based}.} Note that Llama 2 and Pythia have different tokenizers, so \sampbased distillation is necessary for this setting.
-First, we use \LlamaTwoSevenB with a \decbased watermarking strategy to generate 640k watermarked samples of length 256 tokens, prompted with 50-token prefixes from OpenWebText.\footnote{We include additional experiments using fewer training samples to investigate sample efficiency in Appendix \ref{app:sample-complexity}.} Then, we fine-tune Pythia 1.4B on the watermarked samples for 1 epoch, roughly 8,000 steps, with a batch size of 64, sequence length of 256 tokens,\footnote{Note that Llama 2 and Pythia tokenize sequences differently.
-Pythia has a larger vocabulary size and tends to tokenize sequences into fewer tokens compared to Llama 2.} maximal learning rate of 1e-5, and cosine learning rate decay with a linear warmup.
-Full training details are in Appendix \ref{app:samp-based-training-details}.
+For \sampbased watermark distillation, we also use \LlamaTwoSevenB as both the teacher and student models.
+First, we use \LlamaTwoSevenB with a \decbased watermarking strategy to generate 640,000 watermarked samples of length 256 tokens, prompted with 50-token prefixes from OpenWebText.
+Then, we fine-tune \LlamaTwoSevenB on the watermarked samples for 1 epoch of 5,000 steps, with a batch size of 128 sequences, sequence length of 256 tokens, maximal learning rate of 1e-5, and cosine learning rate decay with a linear warmup.
+Full training details are in Appendix~\ref{app:llama-samp-based-training-details}.

+In Appendix~\ref{app:pythia-sampling-based}, we perform \sampbased watermark distillation experiments where the teacher and student models have different tokenizers and sizes, using \LlamaTwoSevenB as the teacher model and Pythia 1.4B as the student model \citep{pmlr-v202-biderman23a-pythia}.